-However it is worth noting that private audiologists fall into two categories; big multi-national chains such as Boots, and independent audiologists such as Hearing Aid UK.
-There are a number of differences between the these two types of private audiologists, but the main thing to remember is that most of the big multi-national chains are actually tied to one or more specific hearing aid manufacturers, for example Boots is actually partly owned by Phonak.
+However, it is worth noting that private audiologists fall into two categories; big multi-national chains such as Boots, and independent audiologists such as Hearing Aid UK.
+There are a number of differences between these two types of private audiologists, but the main thing to remember is that most of the big multi-national chains are actually tied to one or more specific hearing aid manufacturers, for example, Boots is actually partly owned by Phonak.
 Whereas independent private audiologists are just that – independent.

-The cost of buying your hearing aid from an private audiologist can vary depending on which make and model of hearing aid you choose.
-In essence hearing aid prices can be divided into three bands, which reflect the levels of performance and technology of those hearing aids.
-Hearing aids can be viewed as either; entry level which have the cheapest hearing aid prices, mid level or premium which have the highest hearing aid costs attached.
+The cost of buying your hearing aid from a private audiologist can vary depending on which make and model of hearing aid you choose.
+In essence, hearing aid prices can be divided into three bands, which reflect the levels of performance and technology of those hearing aids.
+Hearing aids can be viewed as either; entry-level which has the cheapest hearing aid prices, mid-level or premium which have the highest hearing aid costs attached.
 Your specific needs will determine which level of hearing aid you require and then the specific cost of that aid.

 It is also worth remembering that part of the cost of your private hearing aid is for the dedicated services of a qualified audiologist that comes with your hearing aids; right from your very first contact through to the years of aftercare that they provide to ensure that your hearing aid is doing exactly what it should be from day one to day who knows!

-Also by choosing an independent audiologist rather than one of the big chains we we will also endeavour to always make hearing aid recommendations based on which will be the right aid for you, not which will cost you the most or which is on a list of sales targets.
-In some cases you may find that an entry level hearing aid is perfectly sufficient for your needs, whereas some people may find that their whole quality of life is improved by a premium hearing aid that is packed full of the very latest technological advances and features.
+Also by choosing an independent audiologist rather than one of the big chains we will also endeavour to always make hearing aid recommendations based on which will be the right aid for you, not which will cost you the most or which is on a list of sales targets.
+In some cases, you may find that an entry-level hearing aid is perfectly sufficient for your needs, whereas some people may find that their whole quality of life is improved by a premium hearing aid that is packed full of the very latest technological advances and features.

 Another question that we often get asked is if there is a price difference between the same make and model of hearing aid but in a different style e.g. Behind The Ear (BTE), Receiver In Canal (RIC), In The Ear / Full Shell (ITE), Invisible In the Canal (IIC) etc?
-Some retailers do set different prices for the different styles of hearing aids, however at Your Hearing the smallest hearing aids cost exactly the same as the largest, so you can choose your hearing aid based on it’s features and performance and then decide which style is right for you afterwards.
+Some retailers do set different prices for the different styles of hearing aids, however, at Hearing Aid UK the smallest hearing aids cost exactly the same as the largest, so you can choose your hearing aid based on its features and performance and then decide which style is right for you afterwards.